-The preparation of the Fund's Comprehensive Annual Financial Report is dependent on the support of the Accounting staff, the Internal Audit Department and the Fund's Board of Directors.
+The preparation of the Fund's Annual Comprehensive Financial Report is dependent on the support of the Accounting staff, the Internal Audit Department and the Fund's Board of Directors.
 We would like to express our appreciation to the Board and the staff on their contributions to this report and for their hard work and dedication throughout the year.

-Respectfully, we hereby submit the West Virginia Housing Development Fund Comprehensive Annual Financial Report for the fiscal year ended June 30, 2021.
+Respectfully, we hereby submit the West Virginia Housing Development Fund's Annual Comprehensive Financial Report for the fiscal year ended June 30, 2022.